wcamarao/session.socket.io/README.md

 The sessionStore _must_ be the same instance.
 It's quite obvious why.

 You can always debug the cookies and session data from any socket.handshake.
-The socket is the same _as provided by socket.io_ and contains all of that information.
+The socket is the same _as provided by socket.io_.

 ## Cookie lookup precedence